What Is Casual Dating?

 Casual Dating Does Not Guarantee Casual Sex

 It is worth noting that it is perfectly acceptable to start up a casual relationship that does not involve sex.
 Maybe sex feels too serious or uncomfortable right now, and that's perfectly alright.
 Maybe all you're looking for is someone to go to the movies with or to cuddle with after a long walk on the beach.
 Maybe you're into meeting up for coffee or enjoying a board game night.
 A casual relationship can be designed by you and tailored to your specific needs.
 You get to set the rules on who you have sex with and when.
-The type of relationship you are in does not dictate your sex life or elected lack thereof.
+The type of relationship you are in does not dictate your sex life or the elected lack thereof.
 Always be sure to include your partner in conversations about what is expected and what is off the table.
 Being on the same page is key.

 Casual Dating Means Dating